-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 5 Newspaper Ad Minorities Non-English Speaking - Specify other language: Hispanic Persons with disabilities Residents of Public and Assisted Housing City of Springfield Residents The ad did not require attendance or a response.
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If response/attendance comments received not accepted applicable) and reasons 5 Newspaper Ad Minorities Non-English Speaking - Specify other language: Hispanic Persons with disabilities Residents of Public and Assisted Housing City of Springfield Residents The ad did not require attendance or a response.
 The ad gives information with dates of public hearings, the release of any RFP's and when the DRAFT Action Plan will be available for public comment/review.
 No comments received No comments received